padrepio666/padrepio666/README.md

 - 👯 I’m looking to collaborate on: guess
 - 📫 How to reach me:
 - 😄 Pronouns: Bullii, Bulli, Davi
-- ⚡ Fun fact: Dynamite of Taio Cruz is better than BTS' one.
 -->

 <!--